ArindamPal-0/simple-php-api/README.md

 Then run the xampp apache and mysql server to start the api server.

-now you can access the API server at the url `http://localhost/app/stories`.
+now you can access the API server at the url `http://localhost/app/` or `http://127.0.0.1/app/`.

-- To get all the stories: `http://localhost/app/stories`
+- To get all the stories: `http://localhost/app/stories/`
 - To search a story with title containing `hello`: `http://localhost/app/stories/?search=hello`
-- To get a story with particular id=1: `http://localhost/app/stories/?id=1`
+- To get a story with particular id=`1`: `http://localhost/app/stories/?id=1`